bcho892/Flappy-Bird-DE0-CV/doc/specs.md

 #### Requirements

 This will generate a random number within a range to be fed into the pipes.
-(Possibly clock triggered?)
+Clock triggered.
+Number will be a 3 bit (can be changed) std_logic_vector.
+It will use a Galois LSFR algorithm.

 #### Important Signals

 -   **Number**: The number generated, likely represented as STD_LOGIC_VECTOR